StefanGrimminck/ES6-T62/assignment3/paper_old.md

 ```
 This determens the period of `BLINK1`.

-**TODO: VALIDATE THIS EXPLANATION WITH THE CORRESPONDING REGISTERS**

 ## Testing ##
 We tested both part 1 and part 2.
 We give a quick overview of the usertest in the following video.